You can also find some of my work on DeviantArt.

 Guild Wars 2

-I’ve had a chaotic relationship with Guild Wars 2 for the past three years.
+I’ve always had a chaotic relationship with Guild Wars 2.
 I consider it to be the template for a great many things I would want to see in my dream MMO.
 Tyria was the first game world that inspired me to put some of my idle fantasies and wistful imaginings into words.
 More than anything, I appreciate its rich lore, expansive history, and breathtaking visuals.

 “I came into this world the daughter of an unambitious farmer and his plain-looking wife.
 In my younger days I never really ventured very far beyond the weathered fields of Shaemoor.
 Bandits and centaurs would periodically raid the outlying fields for food and hostages – only the most enterprising (and perhaps foolhardy) among us were permitted by the Seraph to tend those volatile plots of land.
 It was not uncommon for even the best-guarded cropsmen to occasionally disappear in the quiet of the night…”